DeVilhena-Paulo/KdQuery/README.rst

        ('right', 'int32')
     ])

-If you need to find the node in this kd-tree implementation that is nearest to a given point for the spherical distance, you can use the nearest_point method from this package by simply definig a method that receives the index of a node in this representation and returns the coordinates of the node, the region where it is, the index for the left child and the index for the right child.
-For this implementation it could be something like:
+If you need to find the node in this kd-tree implementation that is nearest to a given point for the spherical distance, you can use the nearest_point method from this package by simply definig a method that receives the index of a node in this representation and returns the coordinates of the node, the region where it is, the indices to left and right child.
+For the implementation mentioned above, it could be something like:

 .. code-block:: python